 - Ask your butcher for a lean cut.

 - If you're buying pre-packed meat, check the nutrition label to see how much fat it contains and compare products.

-- Go for turkey and chicken, without the skin, because these are lower in fat.
+- Go for turkey and chicken without the skin as these are lower in fat.

 - Try to limit processed meat products such as sausages, salami, pâté and beefburgers, because these are generally high in fat.
 They are often high in salt, too.